fdb/slarg-website/events/2023-10-19-rehearsal-for-future-conversations.md

 12:45	Joint lunch for all participants by quitapena

-14:00	Laszlo Umbreit: **How to record voice**
+14:00	Laszlo Umbreit: **Recording voice is a nightmare**

-Sound designer and musician Laszlo Umbreit speaks about conditions, considerations, and techniques when recording voice for film and performances.
-How do recording devices, microphones and storage media, post-production and playback situations impact the shape and audience experience of voice and how do we take the technical impact into consideration in the artistic process?
+In many soundtracks, voice is the most common object of analytical listening (i.e. interpretation and meaning) where it often adheres to aesthetic conventions of mainstream aural culture.
+Sound designer and musician Laszlo Umbreit challenges these conventions, derived from mental projections on how a voice should sound, by opening up the many realities in which the sound of voice can exist.

+This talk elaborates on the process and technical possibilities for voice recording, why it is a difficult task and proposals for getting it done.
+It shines a light on the choices artists can make to define their own aesthetic approach for voice, and beyond, in moving image.

 14:45	Sonia Pastecchia: **Breathing and Speaking with Intention II**